sammydowds/next-blog/notes/business_planning.md

 ## Backend Details

-I really took a lot of effort to sharpen my backend skills on the projects.
+On this project, I really focused on organization.
 I created documenation for each endpoint as well as integration tests (using [vitest](https://vitest.dev/)).
 It made creating and remembering endpoint structure super simple.
 In writing this article, it was super helpful to have it organize because I can now easily reference endpoint information (mashed together below in the API table).

 On top of that, when switching contexts - I find it nicer that the code exists outside of the frontend source code.